ibm-cloud-docs/codeengine/servicebind-config.md

     ```
     {: screen}

-2. Bind your service instance to your {{site.data.keyword.codeengineshort}} app, job, or function and generate a new service credential with a specific service role.
+2. Bind your service instance to your {{site.data.keyword.codeengineshort}} application, job, or function and generate a new service credential with a specific service role.
 For more information about IAM service roles, see [Service access roles](/docs/account?topic=account-userroles#service_access_roles).
 In the following example, the  **`function bind`** command binds the `my-object-storage` service instance to the function called `my-function` by using the Writer service role.
 A new service credential with the Writer role is generated for this binding action.
 By specifying the `--prefix` option, a prefix is added to the environment variables that are created by the service bindings.

     ```txt
     ibmcloud ce function bind --name my-function --service-instance my-object-storage --role Writer --prefix MYPREFIX